-(b) the Capacity Requirement;
+(b) the Capacity Requirement.

 The Capacity Requirement is the de-rated capacity required to satisfy the SEM Security Standard for a specific Capacity Year to be used in a Capacity Auction.
-The SEM Security Standard is the standard specified by the Regulatory Authorities for the annual loss of load expectation to be maintained in the SEM, i.e. the number of hours per year for which load curtailment may occur due to demand exceeding available capacity.
-In CRM Detailed Design Decision 12 the SEM Committee decided to retain the security standard at 8 hours LOLE.
+The SEM Security Standard is the standard specified by the Regulatory Authorities for the annual loss of load expectation to be maintained in the SEM, i.e., the number of hours per year for which load curtailment may occur due to demand exceeding available capacity.